-Method 4-For items of work for which specific lump sum prices are established in the contract, payment for clearing is made at the contract lump sum prices.
+Method 4-For items of work for which specific lump sum prices are established in the contract, payment for clearing and grubbing is made at the contract lump sum price.
 Such payment shall constitute full compensation for all labor, equipment, tools, and all other items necessary and incidental to the completion of the work.

-All Methods-These provisions apply to all methods of measurement and payment.
-Compensation for any item of work described in the contract, but not listed in the bid schedule is included in the payment for the item of work to which it is made subsidiary.
-Such items and the items to which they are made subsidiary are identified in section 8.
+All Methods-The following provisions apply to all methods of measurement and payment.
+Compensation for any item of work described in the contract, but not listed in the bid schedule will be included in the payment for the item of work to which it is made subsidiary.
+Such items and the items to which they are made subsidiary are identified in section 7.

-In Section 6, Disposal, all materials removed from the cleared areas shall be disposed by burning and burying at locations as approved by the Engineer within the designated work limits or hauled to an offsite location of the Contractor's choosing as approved by the Engineer.
-All disposal methods shall be in accordance with state and local regulations.
+In Section 5, Disposal, all materials removed from the cleared and grubbed areas shall be chipped and used on-site for mulch or disposed of at an offsite disposal area of the Contractor's own choosing in accordance with state and local regulations, or buried at areas designated or approved by the Engineer.